 Sarah K. Cook, MSEd

-Abiding by Benjamin Franklin’s philosophy “Tell me and I forget, teach me and I may remember, involve me and I learn,” Sarah Cook has been striving to create active learners within the classroom environment for the past sixteen years.
+Abiding by Benjamin Franklin’s philosophy, “Tell me and I forget, teach me, and I may remember, involve me, and I learn,” Sarah Cook has been striving to create active learners within the classroom environment for the past seventeen years.

 Sarah received a Bachelor of Arts in English Education from the State University of New York College at Fredonia, a Master of Science in Special Education from Binghamton University.
 Sarah taught English in Upstate New York for five years before moving to Florida in 2009.
 As an educator in Florida, Sarah has taught English, Reading, College Success, and Special Education, and she was a College & Career Specialist for five consecutive years.
 In 2018, Sarah moved to the MetroWest region of Massachusetts.